blakeblackshear/frigate/docs/docs/guides/getting_started.md

             - detect
     detect:
       enabled: False # <---- disable detection until you have a working camera feed
-      width: 1280 # <---- update for your camera's resolution
-      height: 720 # <---- update for your camera's resolution
 ```

 ### Step 2: Start Frigate